Table of Contents

 - In 2016 SuperMeat an Israeli company ran a crowdfunding campaign to raise money to produce lab-grown poultry products and bring it to the market

 - In 2018 Dutch startup company Meatable claimed they will be able to produce cultured meat from stem cells sourced from animal umbilical cords, solving the problem of needing to kill an animal initially to get starter cells for production.
 (The Guardian, 2020)

 - Higher Steaks: Highersteaks is a UK-based startup focused on cultured pork that is scalable and affordable.
 The startup aims to recreate the taste and texture of high-quality steaks using stem cell technology the company is aiming to have its products available on the market by 2021

-- Finless Food: Finless food is a San Francisco-based startup creating real fish meat from the steam cells. their cruelty-free products are made to help combat problems like overfishing and ocean pollution as the major startup created cultured seafood they have raised over 3.5 from draper association.
+- Finless Food: Finless food is a San Francisco-based startup creating real fish meat from stem cells. their cruelty-free products are made to help combat problems like overfishing and ocean pollution as the major startup created cultured seafood they have raised over 3.5 from the draper association.

-- Memphis Meat: It is one of the more versatile culture meat startups producing chicken beef and even duck products; the company has successfully taste-tested many of their products and hope s hem to be on the market by 20201.
+- Memphis Meat: It is one of the more versatile culture meat startups producing chicken beef and even duck products; the company has successfully taste-tested many of its products and hopes hem to be on the market by 20201.
 Memphis meats have raised over 20 million dollars from investors like bill gates and Richard Branson.

 Corporations have also begun the shift into plant-based protein amid pressure from upstarts and changes in consumer behavior.
 The world’s largest meat company, JBS launched its own meatless protein in June 2020.
 Other meatpackers offering their own lines of plant-based alternatives include Tyson, Smithfield, Hormel, and Cargill.
 (Newsfoodmagazine, 2020)